YottaDB/YDBDoc/ProgGuide/extrout.rst

 **Call an M Routine from C**

-YottaDB provides 2 interfaces for calling a M routine from C. These are:
+YottaDB provides 4 interfaces for calling a M routine from C. These are:

 * ydb_cip
 * ydb_ci
+* ydb_cip_t
+* ydb_ci_t

-ydb_cip offers better performance on calls after the first one.
+ydb_cip  and ydb_cip_t offer better performance on calls after the first one.

 **ydb_cip**